Effective May 2005. Last revised Oct 2022.

 - Allows the reader to locate and further explore the sources that were used in the preparation of the assignment.

-SafeAssign is an on-line database that can detect copying in student submissions.
-It will detect:
+Turnitin is an on-line database that can detect similarities in student submissions.
+It will help to detect:

 - dishonestly copied materials from another source